noncombatant/robotfindskitten/README.md

 parse complex input languages in C.

-_Expert C Programming: Deep C Secrets_ by van der Linden is an amazingly great (and, disconcerting) look into how C works (and, doesn’t work) under the hood.
+_Expert C Programming: Deep C Secrets_ by van der Linden is an amazingly great (and hilarious) look into how C works (and, doesn’t work) under the hood.